amizak/Devops-projects-1-10/Project-1/Linux-practice-project.md

 ### Command: locate
-##### This command is used to find the location of a file or directory ib the database.
+##### This command is used to find the location of a file or directory on the database.
 Adding the -i argument will turn off case sensitivity, so you can search for a file even if you do not remember its exact name.
 <img width="627" alt="image" src="https://github.com/amizak/Devops-projects-1-10/assets/139656919/2e68e0df-7616-408c-87b1-023606671fb1">

+##### The command locate relies on a pre-built of files, which makes it faster than some other methods of searching and because of this, the locate command might not be able to find files that have recently or files in the directory that the system has not indexed yet.
+To update the index we use the updatedb command.

 ### Command: find
-##### This command is used to search for files within a specific directory and perform subsequent operations.
+##### This command is used to search for files within a specific directory also directories in a directory hierachy based on various criteria and perform subsequent operations.
+This command can be used to search for files by their name, type also files that have been modified within the last n days, files that are larger than a specified size.

 ###

 ### Command:grep
-##### This command is used a word by searching through all the texts in a specific file.
+##### This command is used to search for a text by searching through all the texts in a specific file.
 Once the grep command finds a match, its print all the lines that contain the specific pattern.
 This command helps filter through large log files.

 ### Command: df
-##### This command is used to report the system's disk space usage, shown in percentage and kilobyte.
+##### This command is used to report the system's disk space usage, it is shown in percentage and kilobyte.
 Adding the argument -h will enable you see the current directory's system disk space usage in a human readable format.

 ### Command: du
 ##### This command allows you check how much space a file or a directory takes up.
 This allows you identify the part of the system that uses the storage excessively.
 Adding the flag -s shows you the total size pf a specified folder and -h informs the last modification date of the displayed folders and files.